 What Is Vision Therapy?

-Vision therapy is a structured treatment program focusing on improving visual skills and comfort.
-Unlike glasses or contacts that correct refractive errors (like nearsightedness), vision therapy strengthens the neural pathways between the eyes and the brain.
+It is a structured treatment program focusing on improving visual skills and comfort.
+Unlike glasses or contacts that correct refractive errors (like nearsightedness), it strengthens the neural pathways between the eyes and the brain.
 Read more about the science behind vision therapy in our previous publication.

 Key features of vision therapy include: